 13. Review your credit card benefits and reward offers

 If you haven’t paid attention, you might be missing out on untapped opportunities to save money offered by the cards in your wallet — perks like extra cash back on groceries and food delivery, and free access to premium apps like Calm, Spotify or GrubHub.

 “Check your cards and make sure you’re aware of category spending payouts that have changed and are using the right card for those expenditures,” McBride says.

 14. Apply for a new credit card and save money

-- Taking advantage of zero-interest intro periods for 12-15 months, which will allow you to pay for big items or holiday purchases for over a year without incurring interest.
+- Taking advantage of zero-interest intro periods for up to 21 months, which will allow you to pay for big items or holiday purchases without incurring interest.

 “Use credit cards to your advantage, not the card issuer’s advantage,” McBride says.
 “Pay the balance in full every month.
-No annual fee rewards cards paying 2 percent back, or more in some categories, can put some of that spending back in your pocket.”
+No-annual-fee-rewards cards paying two percent back, or more in some categories, can put some of that spending back in your pocket.”